astropy/astropy-APEs/APE13.rst

             Returns an iterable of strings describing the physical type for each world axis.
 They should be names from the VO UCD1+ controlled Vocabulary (http://www.ivoa.net/documents/latest/UCDlist.html).
-            If no matching UCD type exists, this can instead be "custom:XXX", where XXX is an arbitrary string.
+            If no matching UCD type exists, this can instead be "custom:xxx", where xxx is an arbitrary string.
 Alternatively, if the physical type is unknown/undefined, an element can be `None`.
             """